kbolek/bomberman_uec2/README.md

 First of all - it is required a Vivado software (2019.2 or later) and the Vitis software platform.
 The procedure is highly simple - all you have to do is:
 1. Select Tools -> Launch Vitis.
-** Make sure that in the Eclipse Launcher (which should open after Launch Vitis) Workspace is set up appriopriate -> bomberman_uec2\MicroblazeProject\MicroblazeProject.vitis.
+** Make sure that in the Eclipse Launcher (which should open after Launch Vitis) Workspace is set up appropriate -> bomberman_uec2\MicroblazeProject\MicroblazeProject.vitis.
 If the path is OK click Launch.

 <details>
 <summary>2.
 Select Xilinx -> Program FPGA.</summary>